florann/Rusteraser/README.md

 # Rusteraser
-Software to manage disk storage on Windows environnement
+Prototype of Software disk management, to use Rust with the framework Tauri